vega/vega/docs/docs/transforms/window.md

 The **window** transform performs calculations over sorted groups of data objects.
 These calculations including ranking, lead/lag analysis, and aggregates such as running sums and averages.
 Calculated values are written back to the input data stream.

+## Example

+{% include embed spec="window" %}

+Explore the effects of using different frames and windowed aggregation functions.

 ## Transform Parameters

 | Property            | Type                            | Description   |